Why an Adventure to Green Spain?

 Tuesday, June 25: MADRID

 From Mayor Plaza I signed for a free walking tour around the old city, where a nice young man from Australia, Orrin, pointed out important historical buildings, such as the first structure built by the Moors and the Royal Palace, and told us stories and legends of Madrid.
-Despite Orrin’s taking a leisurely pace and keeping us in the shade most of the time, the sun’s intense rays won out, and afterwards I headed straight for rest and refreshment back at Plaza Mayor, as I couldn’t walk another step.
+Despite Orrin’s taking a leisurely pace and keeping us in the shade most of the time, the sun’s intense rays won out, and afterward, I headed straight for rest and refreshment back at Plaza Mayor, as I couldn’t walk another step.
 The outdoor cafes put up huge white umbrellas that sprayed a welcomed gentle mist.
 I returned to the hotel for a mid-day siesta, which lasted until after 4.
-I’d learned that there’s good reason for that siesta tradition.
+I’d learned that there’s a good reason for that siesta tradition.

 Early evening I returned to the sidewalks heading toward Puerto de Sol, the central square from which all distances are measured.
 It doesn’t get dark until almost ten, so there are lots of activities on the square.
 I saw a protest of enthusiastic supporters of reproductive rights, ladies of the evening, and, of course, the street performers.
 I caught this interaction between children and a . . . well, I’m fairly sure it’s a goat.